nurtai325/qurt/README.md

 - Node.js
 - Docker

+Before running you would have to install **certbot** and generate certificates for qurt.tech for nginx.
 Once you have the required packages installed, follow these steps to run the project locally:

 ```bash